A history of Australian motoring

 In a land as vast and diverse as ours, motoring has been a big part of the Australian psyche and cultural landscape for decades.
 Although initially we were a little slower to adapt cars into mainstream society than the USA, it’s safe to say that most of us Aussies certainly couldn’t live without our cars these days!

-Introducing: The John Hughes History of Australian Motoring, part 1 of 3.
+Introducing: The John Hughes History of Australian Motoring.

 1857 - Englishman James Alexander Holden opens his saddle and leather goods business in Adelaide.